TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 12/Mark 12.27.md

 ---

-He is not the God of the dead, but of the living: ye do greatly err.
+He is not the God of the dead, but of the living.
+You are therefore badly mistaken."